modernxmpp/modernxmpp/docs/client-guidelines/design.md

 Title: Design Guidelines

-!!! todo
-    Provide rationale for recommendations as footnotes

 # Client design guidelines

 This document lays out a set of guidelines for designing Modern XMPP clients.
 For contributions,